 Ms. O’Driscoll joined Zymeworks in October 2019 and currently serves as Chief People Officer.
 She brings a wealth of experience in the software and global health sectors.
 Prior to joining Zymeworks, she held a variety of Human Resource leadership positions for Microsoft and served as Chief Human Resources Officer for PATH, a global organization working to accelerate health equity.
 Most recently, she served as VP of People for Snowflake, the data warehouse built for the cloud, located in San Mateo, California.
 Ms. O’Driscoll recently served on the Board of Social Venture Partners as part of her long and continuing engagement with that organization.
 She invests time and resources to support organizations working toward equity and inclusion.
 She is a graduate of Pacific University in Oregon.

-Ms. Zoth has served as the Chair of the Board of Directors since September 2019 and has served as a member of our Board of Directors since November 2016.
+Ms. Zoth has served as the Chair of our Board of Directors since September 2019 and as a member of our Board of Directors since November 2016.
 Ms. Zoth is a Certified Public Accountant and has served as Chief Financial Officer, Chief Accounting Officer and Controller for various publicly traded companies, including MedImmune, Inc. and PSINet, Inc., and as a financial executive in various roles at Sodexho Marriott, Marriott International, Pepsi-Cola International and PepsiCo.
 Ms. Zoth began her career as an auditor with Ernst & Young.
-Ms. Zoth serves on the boards and audit committees of Nasdaq-listed biopharmaceutical companies (Inovio Pharmaceuticals, Inc., and NewLink Genetics Corporation).
-Previously, Ms. Zoth served on the boards of six other biopharmaceutical companies (Aeras, Circassia Pharmaceuticals, plc, Hyperion Therapeutics, Inc., Ikaria, Inc. Orexigen Therapeutics, Inc., and Spark Therapeutics, Inc.).
+Ms. Zoth serves on the boards and audit committees of Nasdaq-listed biopharmaceutical companies Inovio Pharmaceuticals, Inc., Lumos Pharma, Inc. and 89Bio, Inc. Previously, Ms. Zoth served on the boards of six other biopharmaceutical companies (Aeras, Circassia Pharmaceuticals, plc, Hyperion Therapeutics, Inc., Ikaria, Inc. Orexigen Therapeutics, Inc., and Spark Therapeutics, Inc.).

-Dr. Sue Mahony is an executive with over 30 years of experience in pharmaceutical and life sciences companies.
+Dr. Mahony has served as a member of our Board of Directors since June 2019.
+Dr. Mahony is an executive with over 30 years of experience in pharmaceutical and life sciences companies.
 Dr. Mahony served as Senior Vice President of Eli Lilly and Company and President of Lilly Oncology from February 2011 until August 2018.
 She joined Lilly in 2000, holding senior leadership positions in product development, marketing, human resources, and general management.
 Prior to joining Lilly, Dr. Mahony served in sales and marketing roles in Europe for over a decade for Schering-Plough, Amgen, and Bristol-Myers Squibb.
-Dr. Mahony has served on the Board of Directors of Assembly Biosciences, Inc. since December 2017 and on the Board of Directors for Vifor Pharma since May 2019.
+Dr. Mahony has served on the board of directors of Assembly Biosciences, Inc. since December 2017, on the board of directors for Vifor Pharma since May 2019, and on the board of directors of Horizon Therapeutics Public Limited Company since August 2019.
 Dr. Mahony received a B.Sc. and a Ph.D. from Aston University and an M.B.A. from London Business School.

 Dr. Sacks has served as a member of our Board of Directors since August 2017.
-Dr. Sacks is a trained oncologist, and has served as the Chief Medical Officer of Harpoon Therapeutics, Inc. since October 2018 and on the board of directors of Caribou Biosciences, Inc., a genome editing company, since May 2018.
-Prior to joining Harpoon, Dr. Sacks served as Chief Medical Officer of Aduro Biotech and as an advisor on development strategy for multiple firms.
-Previously, she was Vice President of Clinical Development at Onyx Pharmaceuticals (acquired by Amgen) from 2011 to 2014, where she played a key role in the development and approval of Kyprolis®, an FDA-approved therapy for the treatment of multiple myeloma, and in business development strategy.
-Prior to that, she served as Vice President of Clinical Research for Exelixis where she directed the development of a portfolio of small molecules, with responsibilities ranging from IND filings to late-stage development, including late-stage development of Cometriq™, an FDA-approved therapy for the treatment of medullary thyroid cancer.
-Earlier in her career, Dr. Sacks served as Vice President of Clinical Development at Cell Genesys, a company focused on the development of cancer vaccines and engineered chimeric antigen receptor (CAR) T cell.
-In addition to her industry experience, Dr. Sacks held an active faculty appointment at the University of California, San Francisco, as an assistant clinical professor of medicine in the Division of Hematology/Oncology from 2003 to 2016.
+Dr. Sacks is a trained oncologist, and has served as the Chief Medical Officer of Harpoon Therapeutics, Inc. since October 2018.
+She has served as a director on the board of Caribou Biosciences, Inc., a genome editing company, since May 2018 and on the board of STipe Therapeutics since April 2020.
+Prior to joining Harpoon, Dr. Sacks served as Chief Medical Officer of Aduro Biotech from September 2016 until September 2018.
+Previously, she was Vice President of Clinical Development at Onyx Pharmaceuticals (acquired by Amgen Inc.), where she played a key role in the development and approval of Kyprolis®, an FDA-approved therapy for the treatment of multiple myeloma.
+Prior to that, she served as Vice President of Clinical Research for Exelixis where she directed the development of a portfolio of small molecules, including late-stage development of Cometriq™.
+In addition to her industry experience, Dr. Sacks held a faculty appointment at the University of California, San Francisco, as an assistant clinical professor of medicine in the Division of Hematology/Oncology from 2003 to 2016.
 She received her M.D. from the University of Pennsylvania School of Medicine, her M.S. in Biostatistics from Harvard University School of Public Health and her B.A. in Mathematics from Bryn Mawr College.